Tilt Five Unity API 1.3.0

 Definition at line 65 of file ScaleSettings.cs.

-Referenced by TiltFive.ScaleSettings.GetScaleToUWRLD_UGBD().
+Referenced by TiltFive.ScaleSettings.GetScaleToUWRLD_UGBD(), and TiltFive.Glasses.GlassesCore.Update().

 ◆ worldSpaceUnitsPerPhysicalMeter